Guilherme Marchi: Honors

-Personal
+Personal life

 On April 19, 2018, Marchi married long-time girlfriend Maria in Texas.
 She is his second wife.
 They have a son.
 Marchi also has two other children, a daughter and son, from his first wife, Patricia.
 All of his children were born in the United States.

 While competing in the U.S. PBR circuit, Marchi lived in Ferris, Texas.
-After retiring from bull riding, he moved back to Brazil with his family.
+After retiring from bull riding, he moved back to Brazil with his family, where he helped his father-in-law run his ranch, put on bull-riding clinics, and trained bucking bulls.